BLTC-520/BLTC-520/README.md

 ## 👨‍💻 What I Do

-- **Web3 Development**: Building and deploying smart contracts, integrating blockchain with frontend applications.
+- **Web3 Development** – Building and deploying smart contracts, integrating blockchain with frontend applications.
-- **AI-Agent Integration**: Exploring the intersection of AI and decentralized systems through projects like elizaOS.
+- **AI + Web3** – Exploring how AI agents (e.g., elizaOS) can interact with decentralized systems.
-- **Smart Contract Security**: Immerse myself into web3 sec world, ready to built and secure DeFi world
+- **Smart Contract Security** – Learning and practicing secure coding to build a safer DeFi ecosystem.

 ---